SimpleSoftwareIO/simple-sqs-extended-client/readme.md

 ## Support

-You may request professional support by email support@simplesoftware.io.
+You may request professional support by emailing support@simplesoftware.io.
 All requests for support require a $200 / hour fee.
 All other support will be provided by the open source community.

 ## Install